Ericsson's networks unit recovers, shares rally

 "To us, industry fundamentals will strengthen as mobile broadband networks mature, allowing Ericsson and its peers to present higher profitability," ABG Sundal Collier said in a research note, repeating a "buy" rating on Ericsson shares.

-Comparable sales in networks grew 5 percent to a forecast-beating 29 billion crowns (2.48 billion pound), the fastest growth for the unit in a year, following a 10 percent drop in the first quarter.
+Comparable sales in networks grew 5 percent to a forecast-beating 29 billion crowns, the fastest growth for the unit in a year, following a 10 percent drop in the first quarter.

 "After a slow start of the year, we are executing on previously awarded 4G/LTE contracts in Mainland China and Taiwan," Chief Executive Hans Vestberg said on Friday.

-Ericsson's figures bode well for smaller peers Nokia and Alcatel-Lucent, which report earnings this month.
+Ericsson's figures bode well for smaller peers Nokia NOK1V.HE and Alcatel-Lucent ALUA.PA, which report earnings this month.
 Demand was robust in North America, where Alcatel-Lucent is particularly present.

-Ericsson shares were up 8.1 percent at 0943 GMT (10:43 a.m.
-BST).
-Shares in Finland's Nokia were up 2.6 percent whereas Paris-based Alcatel-Lucent shares rose 4.0 percent, putting the trio among the top six performers in the European FTSEurofirst 300 index.
+Ericsson shares were up 8.1 percent at 0943 GMT (5.43 a.m.
+EDT) .
+Shares in Finland's Nokia were up 2.6 percent whereas Paris-based Alcatel-Lucent shares rose 4.0 percent, putting the trio among the top six performers in the European FTSEurofirst 300 index .FTEU3.

 Operating income was 4.0 billion Swedish crowns ($585 million) compared to 2.5 billion in the year-ago quarter, beating a mean forecast of 3.7 billion in a Reuters poll of analysts.